karlvr/consistent.js/README.md

 To solve this issue you can pass options to the scope to change the way Consistent identifies value functions and event handler functions.

 By default, keys containing event handlers are prefixed with a `$`, e.g. `$handleClick`.
 You can change this to any string by setting the option `eventHandlerPrefix`.
-You may still omit the prefix when declaring the event handler to bind to in the DOM.
+You must still omit the prefix when declaring the event handler to bind to in the DOM.

 When you set an event handler prefix ending with a letter, e.g. "do", Consistent will expect the key to be camel-cased and will look for an event handler function specified as `ct-on="click"` in the key `doClick`.
-If you do not want this camel-casing do not use a prefix that ends with a letter.

-By default, keys containing value functions have no prefix – every function that doesn’t have a key prefixed with a `$` is treated as a value function (or whatever event handler prefix is set in the options).
+By default, keys containing value functions have no prefix – every function that doesn’t have a key prefixed with a `$` (or whatever the `eventHandlerPrefix` option is set to) is treated as a value function.
 You can change the value function prefix by setting the option `valueFunctionPrefix`.
-When there is a `valueFunctionPrefix` set, Consistent will only call functions that match the valuePrefix and will remove all other functions from snapshots.
+When there is a `valueFunctionPrefix` set, Consistent will only call functions that match the valuePrefix.
+Any functions that don’t match the value function prefix will be left untouched.

-When you use a value function prefix you must **not** include the prefix when declaring the binding in the DOM.
+When you use a value function prefix you must **not** include the prefix when declaring the binding in the DOM (same as for event handlers).
 The value function prefix is removed when the snapshot is created.
-Also note that when Consistent updates the scope from the DOM if there is a value function that matches then the value function will be invoked with the new value as an argument.

 ```html
 <div id="container">